 Looking for the best vinyl bars in London?
 Discover them below.

 Founded by former nightlife workers Cem and Selin, Chiave is built on a shared love of good drinks and good music.
-Since opening its doors, the drinking den has been met with almost immediate success.
+Since opening its doors, the venue has been met with almost immediate success.
 Maybe it's the chic fitout, the downstairs dance floor or the rotating list of inventive cocktails, but there's no shortage of selling points which have guests flocking in droves.
 The bar also boasts a custom-built sound system from Danish audiologist Arda Audio, which is known for providing a very high-fidelity ambiance.

 Bambi is worth paying a visit to for the aesthetics alone.
 This wine bar cum listening space has established a loyal fanbase who value the art of good vinyl as much as mixology.
 The focal point of the space is the oversized speakers which are built into the wall and flanked by a mini library of vintage vinyl.
 The dining is equally important with a variety of European-esque small plates which compliment the diverse drinks list.